clugen/clugenr/cran-comments.md

 ## Other

-* Fix packaging/documentation issue due to changes in roxygen2.
+* Allow Theory vignette to "fail gracefully" if remote images are not available.
-* Fix indentation issues.
+* Update versions of used GitHub actions.